robertorcosta/azure-docs.pt-br/articles/virtual-machines/windows/disks-upload-vhd-to-managed-disk-powershell.md

 ---
-title: Carregar um VHD no Azure usando o Azure PowerShell
+title: Upload a vhd to Azure using Azure PowerShell
-description: Saiba como carregar um VHD em um disco gerenciado do Azure e copiar um disco gerenciado entre regiões, usando Azure PowerShell.
+description: Learn how to upload a vhd to an Azure managed disk and copy a managed disk across regions, using Azure PowerShell, via direct upload.
 author: roygara
 ms.author: rogarana
 ms.date: 05/06/2019